-Every student is entitled to adequate and optimally accessible legal protection.
+Every (prospective and former) student and external student is entitled to adequate and optimally accessible legal protection.
 This is the basic assumption laid down in the act that provides for the legal protection of students.
 Erasmus University Rotterdam provides one central facility (1 desk/front-office) to which students can submit their complaints and disputes (objections and appeals).

-10.1 Brief outline of the legal protection for students
+10.1 Brief outline of the legal protection for students4